 How do you explain why some people are able to achieve things that seem impossible?

 How is it that some companies, like Apple, year after year, always seem to lead innovation?
 Why is it that Martin Luther King led the civil rights movement?
 Why is it that the Wright Brothers were the ones that discovered controlled, powered man flight when others were more qualified and better funded?
+They inspired action.

 A few years ago I discovered something that changed my life, a pattern that I found in all the great leaders (individuals and companies).
 They all think in the same way, and it’s the opposite of everybody else.